How to Treat Rheumatoid Arthritis

 Do proper exercise, and avoid the ones that are harmful.
 We recommend the aerobic kind with low impact, like swimming, walking, or stretching.
 It’s likely that the first days you will feel pain after you exercise, but this is normal, don’t stop.
 When your body gets used to it, it will get less and less bothersome.

-Choose the foods that are recommended for treating the pain from this disease.
-These are blue fish (trout, mackerel, and sardines) which have Omega-3 fatty acids and are anti-inflammatory; vegetable oils (olive, walnut, rape, or linseed) are also rich in these acids.
+There are several foods that we can recommend for treating the pain from this disease.
+These are blue fish (trout, mackerel, and sardines) which have Omega-3 fatty acids and are anti-inflammatory.
+Vegetable oils (olive, walnut, rape, or linseed) are also rich in these acids.
 We recommend consuming them raw so that their properties are conserved.

-- Use body and mind therapy: When the “conventional” treatments for arthritis are added to techniques to control stress, become aware of pain, or improve sleep, the symptoms reduce notably.
+- Use body and mind therapy.
+When the “conventional” treatments for arthritis are added to techniques to control stress, become aware of pain, or improve sleep, the symptoms reduce notably.

-- Take advantage of muscular and progressive relaxation: You will need to be well concentrated and relax each and every one of your muscle groups in your body.
+- Take advantage of muscular and progressive relaxation.
+You will need to be well concentrated and relax each and every one of your muscle groups in your body.
 Start from your head, through the neck and arms, back, chest, stomach, pelvis, hips, legs, and feet.
 You can be seated or laying down (without falling asleep).
 Breath deeply and slowly.